Claire-YC/CppNotes/README.md

 ### Heap
 1. Heapify: create a heap from a vector.
 2. Maintain heap order: Fix Up & Fix Down.
 3. heapsort: sort a vector using heap.
+[A]
 4. Implement priority queue using heap.